IGDanie/Rocked--A-text-based-adventure/README.md

 # Rocked, a text based adventure game!

-A very simple and very wierd/random text based adventure game.
+A very simple and very weird/random text based adventure game.
 Live by the rocks, die by the rocks.

 Very simple text based adventure game.
 Controls are simple.
 Simply enter in the option number to advance.

 Features/Planned Features:

--Compeltely split storys within determined upon your actions
+-Completely split story's within determined upon your actions

 -Text art within certain options